-If the contract is entered into on or after January 30, 2022, or the contract is renewed or extended (e.g., an option is exercised) on or after January 30, 2022:
+If the contract is entered into on or after January 30, 2022, or the contract is renewed or extended (e.g., an |.
+The contractor must pay option is exercised) on or after January 30, 2022:

-- .
-Executive Order 14026 generally applies to the contract. - .
-The contractor must pay all covered workers at least \$17.20 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in 2024.
+- l.
+Executive Order 14026 generally applies to the contract. - all covered workers at least \$17.75 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in 2025.

-If the contract was awarded on .
-Executive Order 13658 or between January 1, 2015 and January 29, 2022, and the contract is not renewed or extended on or after January 30, 2022:
+If the contract was awarded on . or between January 1, 2015 and January 29, 2022, and the contract is not renewed or extended on or after January 30, 2022:

-- generally applies to the contract. - .
-The contractor must pay all covered workers at least \$12.90 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on that contract in 2024.
+- Executive Order 13658 generally applies to the contract. - The contractor must pay all covered workers at least \$13.30 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on that contract in 2025.

-The applicable Executive Order minimum wage rate will be
+The applicable Executive Order minimum wage rate will be adjusted annually.

-adjusted annually.
 If this contract is covered by one of the Executive Orders and a classification considered necessary for performance of work on the contract does not appear on this wage determination, the contractor must still submit a conformance request.